mheob/clean-code-typescript/README.md

 class ReportReader {

-  // BAD: We have created a dependency on a specific request implementation.
+  // Schlecht: We have created a dependency on a specific request implementation.
   // We should just have ReportReader depend on a parse method: `parse` private readonly formatter = new XmlFormatter();